Do Go On - 206 - Dungeons and Dragons

 Oh, what the hell?

-There were legal battles over the next decade as TSI would try and attempt to stop Gargaxe
+There were legal battles over the next decade,

-own business and now they've made it so he can't create his own.
+and now they've made it so he can't create his own business.

-And they weren't but they were, they were good at the game of business because they pushed him out.
+And they weren't, but they were good at the gamer business because they pushed him out.

 But he's good at the business of games.